Ladies Philoptochos Society 'Nausica'

 There are 19 board members and approximately 107 active members.
 Philoptochos assists in every ministry of Annunciation Church and is the umbrella organization for several ministries, some of which are included in the following pages.

-You are invited to visit the National Philoptochos Society website for information concerning the Society's national news, programs, history, leadership, membership, and bylaws.
+Visit the National Philoptochos Society for news, programs, history, leadership, membership, and bylaws.

 Learn about the Patron Saints of the Philoptochos, Cosmas and Damianos.